katia317/CSO/README.md

 ## Centers for Medicare and Medicaid Services (CMS)
 A federal agency that administers the nation’s major healthcare programs, including Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).

+## Child Group Home (17D)
+Available to Children's Residential Waiver individuals and is a residential program licensed by the Department of Children and Family Services (DCFS) to serve no more than 10 children per group home.
+Child Group Home services are individually tailored supports that assist with the acquisition, retention, or improvement in skills related to living in the community.
+Child Group Homes are designed to provide a structured environment and a range of habilitative and therapeutic services to children and adolescents who cannot reside in their own home.

 ## Children's Support Waiver
 Provides Home-Based services and supports to children and young adults with developmental disabilities ages 3 through 21 who live in their family home.
 Children and young adults ages 3 to 21 can be in the Children's Support Waiver.
 They have an ANNUAL budget that is 2 times Supplemental Security Income (SSI).
 Individuals are able to use up to 4 times the monthly allotment of SSI in a month.
 The money that is not used in a month carries over until the end of the calendar year.
 For example, effective January 1, 2022, the monthly Individual Budget is $1,682 per month.
 For individuals in the Children's Support Waiver who choose to flex their spending, the monthly maximum will be $3,364.
 This means that if you did not spend your full allotment in some earlier months of the year, you can spend more than your monthly allotment in some later months of the year as long as you do not go above the annual spending limit.
 Said another way, if your spending exceeds your monthly allotment up in some of the early months, you will need to cut back on your spending in later months to meet your annual allotment limit.
 Money unspent at the end of the calendar year cannot be accessed in the next year.
 The annual maximum is $20,184.
 DDD releases an information bulletin each year with the new funding amounts.

 ## Comatose
 An abnormally deep stupor occurring in illness or due to an injury.
 The individual cannot be aroused by external stimuli.

+## Competitive Integrated Employment (CIE)
+Competitive Integrated Employment is work that is performed on a full-time or part-time basis, including self-employment, for which an individual is compensated at or above minimum wage and not less than the customary rate paid by the employer for the same or similar work performed by other similarly situated employees who are not individuals with disabilities.
+CIE includes equitable access to benefits and advancement opportunities.
+In order for employment to meet this threshold, individuals with disabilities must be eligible for the level of benefits and have opportunities for advancement that are similar to those for other employees who are not individuals with disabilities and who have similar positions.
+CIE can only occur at integrated locations where employees with disabilities interact with other persons who are not individuals with disabilities (co-workers, supervisors, customers, general public) to the same extent as employees who are not individuals with disabilities and who are in comparable positions.
+Interaction must extend beyond job coaches or others who are associated with the provision of supports.
+Competitive Integrated Employment may occur in settings with a natural absence of customers or the general public such as work that occurs at a community business after traditional hours.
+As long as non-disabled workers in similar positions would have an equitable experience, the work could be considered integrated.

+## Community Day Services (CDS) (31C or 31U)
+A day program option provided under the waiver that provides assistance with gaining, maintaining or improving skills and functioning.
+Services can reinforce skills or lessons taught in other settings and may include training and supports to help prevent or slow regression.
+CDS (31C and 31U) takes place in a non-residential setting, separate from the individual's private residence or other residential living arrangement.
+It can be provided at a site certified by the Department (site based CDS) or in community locations where members of the general, non-disabled community typically congregate (non-site based).

 ## Community Reporting System (CRS)
 The PC-based system designed to be used for collecting and submitting required data to the Department of Human Services (DHS) by those community providers who have contracted with the Department to provide services for individuals.